The best hotels in Adelaide

 Don't underestimate the value of a good location here.
 Adelaide traffic is light by capital city standards, but parking in the CBD costs $25-40/day. staying walkable to your meetings saves real money and hassle.
 If you're visiting the BioMed cluster at the new Lot Fourteen precinct on North Terrace, the InterContinental puts you at the door.

-Adelaide's best neighborhoods
+Adelaide's best hotel regions

 Start in the City Centre on or near North Terrace. you'll walk to everything without needing a car.
 The Adelaide Hills are worth it for a splurge, but don't expect city convenience up there.